 Park Rx America hosts a publicly available searchable database of parks and outdoor spaces to help HCPs and patients locate places for outdoor PA.
 The goal for this online database is to include parks/outdoor spaces across America, support for linkage to patient electronic medical records, patient tracking of visits to outdoor spaces to “fill” the prescription, and a way for healthcare providers to follow up with patients with reminders and motivation.
 Park Rx America relies on local community partners to assess their parks and outdoor spaces to add to the online database, but it provides tools for assessing parks, recruitment materials for getting healthcare providers on board, and Park Rx materials.

 The Kids in Parks’ TRACK Trails encourages children and families to get outdoors.
 Age-appropriate resources are available for each TRACK Trail, and the children can register online to earn prizes.
-While not a prescription program, Kids in Parks is working with HCPs and communities to use TRACK Trail resources to encourage physical activity in natural settings.
+Kids in Parks is working with HCPs and communities to use TRACK Trail resources to encourage physical activity in natural settings.

 In addition to encouraging PA in outdoor settings, a byproduct of programs like these is that participants may become more comfortable in natural settings and outdoor recreation pursuits.
 These programs, while mainly focused on people’s health, have the potential to develop commitment to conservation of public lands, as well as increase interest in outdoor recreation activities.